Prof. Dr. Ilona Buchem

 I am Full Professor (W2) for Communication and Media Sciences, at Beuth University of Applied Sciences in Berlin, Germany.
 My research and teaching focus on the intersections of digital media and society, including digital media design and communication, digital media sociology and digital media economy.
 I am interested in how digital media, especially social, mobile and wearable media, influence communication, learning, economy and society at large.
 The specific focus of my research and teaching is diversity and divide related to digital media.
 Some of the key topics on my research agenda include digital competencies and digital learning, digital identities and digital reputation, digital communication and leadership.

-- Project Leader “fMOOC” (VDI/VDE): fMOOC is a research and development project related to the application of wearable and mobile technologies for learning about fitness for healthy aging in a MOOC setting (Massive Open Online Course).
+- Project Leader “fMOOC” (VDI/VDE): fMOOC is a research and development project related to the application of wearable and mobile technologies for learning about fitness for healthy ageing in a MOOC setting (Massive Open Online Course).
 The project is a collaboration with the medical university Charité and uses some of the emerging technologies and concepts such as wearable enhanced learning and gamification.
-LINK
+PROJECT WEBSITE

 - Chair of the Special Interest Group on Wearable Technology Enhanced Learning (SIG WELL): SIG WELL is a Special InterestGroup at the European Association of Technology-Enhanced Learning (EATEL), which stimulates research on wearable-technology enhanced learning in the area of TEL.
 LINK